omnata-labs/dbt-ml-preprocessing/README.md

 The package contains a set of macros that mirror the functionality of the [scikit-learn preprocessing module](https://scikit-learn.org/stable/modules/preprocessing.html).

-Currently they have only been testing in Snowflake.
+Currently they have only been tested in Snowflake.

 The macros are: